Caliper Basics

 CALI_MARK_END("my region");

 With the source-code annotations in place, we can run performance measurements.
 By default, Caliper does not record data - we have to activate performance profiling at runtime.
-An easy way to do this is to use one of Caliper’s built-in measurement configurations.
-For example, the runtime-report config prints out the time spent in the annotated regions.
-You can activate built-in measurement configurations with the ConfigManager API or with the CALI_CONFIG environment variable.
+An easy way to do this is to use one of Caliper’s built-in measurement recipes.
+For example, the runtime-report recipe prints out the time spent in the annotated regions.
+You can activate built-in measurement recipes with the ConfigManager API or with the CALI_CONFIG environment variable.
 Let’s try this on Caliper’s cxx-example program:

 $ cd Caliper/build